One of the things I’m very intentional about when leading a small group is building a sense of community and belonging.

 - When was the last time you did something for the first time?

-- Tell a story about your best best friend from childhood
+- Tell a story about your best friend from childhood

-- If you could meet any character from the Bible and ask them any questions, who would it be, what would you ask them and why?
+- If you could meet any character from the Bible and ask them anything, who would it be, what would you ask them and why?